ASZM101/playwright-scrapers/README.md

     python3 job_seeker.py
     ```

-    By default, the maximum jobs scraped is 5, the configuration file path is `jobs_config.yaml`, and the program runs in headless mode.
+    By default, the maximum jobs scraped is 5, the configuration file path is `jobs_config.yaml`, the program runs in headless mode, and no additional filters are applied outside of the configuration file.

-    If you want to specify the maximum number of jobs to scrape, the path to the YAML configuration file, and/or whether the program runs in headless mode, run the following command:
+    If you want to specify the maximum number of jobs to scrape, the path to the YAML configuration file, whether the program runs in headless mode, and/or whether the results should be filtered to only include job listings posted in the last 24 hours, run the following command:

     ```bash
-    python3 job_seeker.py --max MAX_JOBS --config PATH/TO/CUSTOM_CONFIG.yaml --headless/--no-headless
+    python3 job_seeker.py --max MAX_JOBS --config PATH/TO/CUSTOM_CONFIG.yaml --headless/--no-headless --last24h
     ```

-    (Replace `MAX_JOBS` and `PATH/TO/CUSTOM_CONFIG.yaml`, and choose either `--headless` or `--no-headless)
+    _**Note**: Replace `MAX_JOBS` and `PATH/TO/CUSTOM_CONFIG.yaml`, choose either `--headless` or `--no-headless`, and only include the `--last24h` flag if you want to filter your results._

 5. Wait for the script to finish running, and open the `jobs_data.csv` file to review all of the scraped jobs

+    **Troubleshooting**:

+    Depending on your internet speed and personal preference, you may need to adjust the argument in the `page.wait_for_timeout(milliseconds)` functions used throughout the script.
+The number in between the parentheses is the time (in milliseconds) that the program will wait before proceeding with the rest of the script.

+    - If you experience issues with the script quitting before the page finishes loading, you may want to increase this time

+    - If the automated process feels too slow, you may want to slightly decrease this time, but keep in mind that you may encounter issues if the timeouts are too short

 ## Scholarship Finder